DataDog/datadog-lambda-rb/README.md

 ### The Serverless Framework

 If your Lambda function is deployed using the Serverless Framework, refer to this sample `serverless.yml`.
+Make sure to replace `<VERSION>` with the [latest release](https://github.com/DataDog/datadog-lambda-layer-rb/releases/latest) of the layer.

 ```yaml
 provider: